By Roy Burner - Minister of the Gospel

 When I laid on a operating table, in a foreign land, from a stab wound in my side, it again temporarily drew me nearer to the God of my youth until the threat subsided.
 Thank God, that later in life I dedicated my life to the Lord; who now resides deep, no longer is attributed to circumstances but a continual communion with Him.

-God has given assurance, through the blessed name of Jesus, as my Lord and Savior, that if I continue in His Spirit, every wall shall protect, every mountain shall collapse, and there would be nothing I shall not afford in Jesus' name of life.
+God has given me assurance, through the blessed name of Jesus, as my Lord and Savior, that if I continue in His Spirit, every wall shall protect, every mountain shall collapse, and there would be nothing I shall not afford in Jesus' name of life!

 That assurance came on 7th of May in 1978.
 There has been a ripple effect of such assurances; seeing me through the Valley of the Shadow of Death, mentioned in the 23rd Psalm, many times since that eventual day of prophecy given almost 42 years ago.
 I thank God for a daily freshness of His Spirit, communion with a heavenly Father, and loving Savior, the Lord Jesus Christ!

 A ripple effect of troublesome times often draws one to the Lord of their salvation.
-Scripture reveals that if you draw near to God, he will draw near to you (James 5:8).
+Scripture reveals: Draw nigh (or near) to God, and he will draw nigh to you.
+Cleanse your hands, you sinners; and purify your hearts, you doubleminded (James 5:8).
 However, a different avenue was taken by many in the prophet Isaiah's day.

 The prophet Ezekiel, referred to as the son of man, was shown abominations being committed, which was of a ripple effect nature, as he was shown one abomination after another.
-He was shown the elders of the house of Israel, in the room of their idols committing abomination, saying: The Lord sees us not (Ezekiel 8:12).
+Scripture reveals: Son of man, have you seen what the ancients (or elders) of the house of Israel in the dark, every man in the chambers of his imagery (or room of his idols)?
+For they said, The Lord sees us not: the Lord has forsaken the earth (or land) (Ezekiel 8:12).

-Even the house of God was being polluted, as the ripple effect of those days continued to be revealed to the prophet: Ezekiel was brought to the inner court of the Lord's house, between the porch and the altar, where about 25 men, with the backs toward the temple of the Lord, and their faces toward the east, were worshipping the sun toward the east.
+Even the house of God was being polluted, as the ripple effect of those days continued to be revealed to the prophet: Ezekiel was brought to the inner court of the Lord's house, and between the porch and the altar, were about 25 men, with their backs toward the temple of the Lord, and their faces toward the east; and they worshiped the sun toward the east (Ezekiel 8:16).

-The Lord asked Ezekiel: Is it a trivial thing that they commit the abominations which they commit here?
-I will deal in fury: my eyes shall not spare, neither will I have pity (Ezekiel 8:16-17).
+The Lord asked Ezekiel: Have you see this, O Son of man?
+Is it a light (or trivial) thing to the house of Judah that they commit the abominations which they commit here?
+Therefore will I deal in fury: my eye shall not spare, neither will I have pity: and though they cry in my ears with a loud voice, yet will I not hear them (Ezekiel 8:17-18).

 The prophet Jeremiah was asked of the Lord: Were they ashamed when they committed abomination?
-No, they were not at all ashamed, neither could they blush: Therefore they shall fall among them that fall: at the time that I visit they shall they be cast down, saith the Lord (Jeremiah 6:15).
+No, they were not at all ashamed, neither could they blush: therefore they shall fall among them that fall: at the time that I visit (or punish) them they shall they be cast down, saith the Lord (Jeremiah 6:15).

-A Bible commentary noted: The people's stubborn refusal to walk in the traditional ways of true righteousness was noted as they moved in their own paths and followed their own ways.
+A Bible commentary noted: The people's stubborn refusal to walk in the traditional ways of true righteousness often mentioned by Jeremiah.
+Moving in their own paths and following their own way could lead only to Judah's destruction.

 The ripple effect of forsaking the warnings of God continued: I set watchmen over you, saying, Hearken to the sound of the trumpet.
-But they said, We will not hearken which resulted in: Therefore hear, you nations, I will bring calamity upon you, even the fruit of your thoughts, because you have not hearkened to my words, nor to my law, but rejected it (Jeremiah 6:17-19).
+But they said, We will not hearken (Jeremiah 6:17).
+Hear, O earth: behold, I will bring calamity upon this people, even the fruit of their thoughts, because they have not hearkened to my words, nor to my law, but rejected it (Jeremiah 6:19).

 We are seeing devastating results of the ripple effect of God's judgmental strokes being unleashed; as man continues to walk in his own ungodly ways, in direct opposition to God's Word, as in Jeremiah's day!